 Schedulers are a great way to save time.
 When you create content for multiple social media accounts across various channels, you can upload this material in one sitting to go out at future times.
 These tools are great because most of the popular platforms allow you to manage various accounts across various channels all from the same management board.
 Great examples of popular schedulers are Buffer & Hootsuite.
-Although these tools aren’t free the small fee they charge for using their service is easily earned back by the amount of valuable time it will save you.
+Although these tools aren’t free the small fee they charge for using their service is quickly earned back by the amount of valuable time it will save you.

 2. Photo Editing Tools

-3. Graphic Tools
+3. Graphics Tools

 4. Analytic Tools